 On page 4, the Monitoring Component section states that monitoring will occur during 2017.
 Has the first round of quarterly monitoring been completed?

-It is not clear in when the NVR Sewer Board will report back to DEP on the monitoring efforts and progress towards achieving nitrogen reductions.
+It is not clear when the NVR Sewer Board will report back to DEP on the monitoring efforts and progress towards achieving nitrogen reductions.
 We would like to establish a clear follow-up schedule, ideally annually, and prior to the next assessment cycle.

 On page 5 under the Financial Commitments section, is there a dedicated funding source for the water quality monitoring?
 Please provide the amount and source.